Samq64/samq64.github.io/index.md

 ## About me

-I'm a 15 year old boy who started Scratching when I was 13.
-Since then I've learned Python and front-end web development, made a GitHub account and controbuted to a Scratch browser extension, participated in the Windows 11 beta program, played with virtual machines, dualbooted Linux, decided to ditch Windows altogether and now I'm learning Java.
+I'm a 16 year old boy who started using [Scratch](https://scratch.mit.edu) at 13.
+Since then I've learned Python, front-end web development and the basics of some other languages, contributed to the [Scratch Addons](https://scratchaddons.com) browser extension and evenually a mamber for the GitHub organisation.
+I also ran Windows 11 beta my laptop, played with virtual machines, got a Raspberry Pi, dualbooted Linux, and ditched Windows a few weeks later.
+Now I'm a Linux fanboy running Fedora and planning on switching to Arch Linux.

 ## Pages